-With the backdrop of anemically low resale supply (check out our resale agent survey), as well as for-sale new home supply, we are monitoring growth of the build-for-rent (BFR) market to help alleviate the housing shortage.
-BFR neighborhoods are new homes that live more like single-family homes than apartments.
+With the backdrop of anemically low resale supply (check out our resale agent survey), as well as for-sale new home supply, we are monitoring growth of the build-to-rent (BTR) market to help alleviate the housing shortage.
+BTR neighborhoods are new homes that live more like single-family homes than apartments.
 They range in size from single-story, small attached homes with carports to large, detached homes with garages and big yards.

-51% of the 651 BFR communities in our database were built in the last 5 years.
+51% of the 651 BTR communities in our database were built in the last 5 years.

-27% of BFR communities were built in the last 2 years.
+27% of BTR communities were built in the last 2 years.

-Build-for-rent operators are actively buying land across the country, according to our Residential Land Broker Survey.
-Many of these BFR operators are competing for the same lots both public and private builders are also bidding for, particularly on higher density parcels.
+Build-to-rent operators are actively buying land across the country, according to our Residential Land Broker Survey.
+Many of these BTR operators are competing for the same lots both public and private builders are also bidding for, particularly on higher density parcels.

-The build-for-rent share of land purchased has grown over the course of the last couple years, as a flood of capital and rising single-family rents drive demand for development sites.
+The build-to-rent share of land purchased has grown over the course of the last couple years, as a flood of capital and rising single-family rents drive demand for development sites.

 - Southeast = 9% to 14% of lots (finished lots, entitled land / paper lots, raw land)